Hornan7/Cardano-Constitution-MVG/README.md

 treat each others as equally as may be during every meetings.
 Such Meeting location shall be determined unanimously by its members.
 No Constitutional Committee members shall have their cold keys in their possession when attending to these meetings.

+> Immediately after... what?
+Is this a requirement for an in-person meeting with unanimous attendance?
+How are travel and hosting arrangements paid for? - Adam

 No Person shall be a Constitutional Committee member who shall not have attained the age of majority according to the law and standard of their respective state and country, and been one year an ADA Holder of the Cardano Blockchain, and who shall not, when elected, hold a position of political power in any country of the world.

 No Constitutional Committee member shall be anything other than a natural person.

+> How do we foresee accomplishing these requirements?
+Must anyone applying to be part of the Constituional Committee need to completely and publicly dox to the entire community? - Adam
+>
+> How do we imagine confirming that someone has been an ADA holder for 1 Year+?
+Must they sign and/or submit their nomination from a wallet that has an on-chain history >= 1 Year? - Adam

 No Committee member shall, under any circumstances, share their cold keys with anyone, and no person shall vote on their behalf at any time while serving as a member of the Constitutional Committee.